bbauska/meta-react-basics/README.md

   alt="State - data in a component that determines behavior." width="50%" />
 </p>
-Hooks allow developers to hook into some otherwise inaccessible functionality.
-For example, to access the State object you would use the useState hook.
+<p>Hooks allow developers to hook into some otherwise inaccessible functionality.
+For example, to
+access the State object you would use the useState hook.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-m.
 (172) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->